Braves vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 17 doubles, a triple, eight home runs, 22 walks and 28 RBI (62 total hits).
-He has stolen six bases.
+- Freeman has 65 hits with 18 doubles, a triple, nine home runs, 22 walks and 31 RBI.
+He's also stolen six bases.

-- Freeman will look for his 12th straight game with a hit in this contest.
-During his last 10 games he is hitting .447 with six doubles, a triple, two home runs, four walks and 11 RBI.
+- Freeman will look for his 13th straight game with a hit in this contest.
+During his last 10 games he is batting .450 with six doubles, a triple, two home runs, three walks and 11 RBI.

 Freeman Recent Games